 Think like a child

 Small questions are usually less explored and hence, are virgin territories of exploration.
 It’s easy to have more certainty of the prediction when aiming for smaller problems, triggering changes to study behavior in case of smaller problems is much easier.
-Raw talent is overrated, the best performers are the one who enjoy the job and improve due to relentless practice.
+Raw talent is overrated, the best performers are the one who enjoys the job and improves due to relentless practice.
 People spend more time doing fun activities like spending, buying lottery tickets, and not boring things like saving.
 Prize-linked-savings makes the whole process of savings fun by adding a lottery component to it.
-Having fun, looking at small things and not fearing the obvious are all child like behaviors which have been frowned upon in adults.
+Having fun, looking at small things and not fearing the obvious are all childlike behaviors which have been frowned upon in adults.

 Like giving candy to a baby (incentives)

 Humans respond to incentives.
 Different forms of incentives are financial, moral, social and herd mentality.
 Though people hate admitting, herd-mentality works the best.